Mesquite real estate market overview

 - Best Time To Sell a Home: December

-Public School Ranking:
+- Public School Ranking: 27

 Mesquite is located in north central Texas, just 12 miles from Dallas.
 This city is bordered by Garland to the north and Balch Springs to the south.
 Also referred to as the Rodeo Capital of Texas, Mesquite is known for hosting the Mesquite Championship Rodeo—which is the biggest attraction of the city.

 Mesquite has a subtropical climate, where summers are humid and winters are mildly cool.
 Given this city's northern location, thunderstorms are frequent in the spring and there is potential for snow.

-The job market has increased by 3.3% over the last year.
-In ten years, job growth is predicted to be 40.4%.
+The job market has decreased by -3.55% over the last year.
+In ten years, job growth is predicted to be 40.39%.
 Employment opportunities in Mesquite are not only diverse, but practically endless.
 Skyline Industrial Park is the city's main business center, which has 300 acres of land that serve as home to some of the biggest industries in the city.
 One of the largest employers is the United Parcel Service, providing jobs to almost 2,000 residents.